 To me, it makes sense to follow a restrictive PUFA diet at least for a while to reduce the PUFA load in our body.
 I cover this in the post Quantifying PUFA, Expert Opinion and My Conclusion.
 And PUFA from nuts is likely far less damaging than vegetable oils due to Vitamin E.

 I am not sold on Fish Oil.
 I am sold on eating more fish.

 High-fat diets seem to be a rage with many, but because it would be hard to create a diverse nutrient-dense diet that keeps PUFA low (4 – 9 grams on a 2000 kcal diet), I favor more carbohydrates.

 Density and Diversity

 A lot of people talk about nutrient density, but few mention diversity.
 Diversity addresses two points.
-One is that our needs change and that moving onto the next food is more likely to yield benefit that continuing to eat our current staples, regardless of how nutrient dense they might be.
+One is that our needs change and that moving onto the next food is more likely to yield benefit than continuing to eat our current staples, regardless of how nutrient-dense they might be.
 The second point is we are still learning more about food and how different preparation techniques yield different nutritional benefits.
 So mix it up.
 Change the foods you eat on a regular basis.

 Avoid or Reduce Intake of Nutritionally Poor Foods